Skip to main content

 Example clinical scenario

-You are asked to see a three-year-old child with disproportionate short stature (3.2 standard deviations (3.2SD)) below the mean (below the 0.4th centile), patellar dislocations and dysmorphic facies.
-His birth growth parameters were:
+You are asked to see a three-year-old child with disproportionate short stature with height at 3.2 standard deviations (SD) below the mean (<0.4th centile), patellar dislocations and dysmorphic facies.
+His birth parameters were:

 His parents are both of average stature.
-On examination, he has frontal bossing, mesomelic (middle-segment) limb shortening, brachydactyly of the fingers and toes, and misaligned patellae.
+On examination, he has frontal bossing, mesomelic (middle-segment) limb shortening, misaligned patellae and brachydactyly of the fingers and toes.

 When to consider genomic testing